Here’s why a lotus flower is the worst logo you could choose for your yoga business.

 Trying to shoehorn loads of different elements into a logo leads to complicated, fussy logos that aren’t practical to use in the real world.

 The best logos are simple, and use shapes, colour and references to create that impression.
+Let’s take my logo as an example:

 This is a pretty simple concept.